morarez/trade-wave/README.md

 # Trade Wave

-Trade Wave is a local backtesting project for systematic trading strategies.
-It combines a Python backend API with a TypeScript React frontend for an interactive local UI.
+Trade Wave is an AI trading project that makes AI training the core workflow and uses backtesting as evaluation and comparison.
+It includes a CLI entrypoint, a Flask backtest API, and a Vite frontend for visualization.

 ## What it does

+- Trains AI models for price prediction using the `ai/` pipeline.
-- Runs historical backtests for registered trading strategies.
+- Runs historical backtests for benchmark strategies and AI models.
-- Supports multiple symbols and strategy performance comparison.
+- Exposes a REST API for programmatic backtest comparison.

 ## Prerequisites

-- Python 3.12+ (a virtual environment is recommended)
+- Python 3.12+
 - Node.js and npm

 ## Installation